 Bejuco beach is a classic beach in the Central and South Pacific of Costa Rica with palm trees, dark compact sand, long shores and dark blue waters.
 This beach also has the Blue Flag award, given to only the cleanest and most natural beaches in Costa Rica.

 Thanks to the year long humid climate in this area, the mountains stay lush and green.
-Additionally, you may see toucans and Scarlet Macaws flying around at the beach or the surrounding mountains.
+Additionally, you may see colorful tropical birds flying around at the beach or the surrounding mountains.

 Hotels, Restaurants and Other Services

-You can find a handful of restaurants at the Esterillos town center though like El Chiringuito and Selva Middle Eastern.
 This is another reason why you should rent a car if staying at Bejuco or making it your home base as there really isn’t much there.
 With a car, you can drive to Esterillos or even Jaco as they have more restaurants and services.
+Take advantage of our Costa Rica car rental discount and extra freebies in the link!

 Things to do at Playa Bejuco

-If you’re using Bejuco as a home base, you’re in a great central locations to many attractions in the area such as Carara National Park, Manuel Antonio National Park, Rainforest Adventures Jaco, Nauyaca Waterfalls, Esterillos and many more.
+If you’re using Bejuco as a home base, you’re in a great central locations to many attractions in the area such as Carara National Park, Manuel Antonio National Park, Vista Los Sueños, Rainforest Adventures Jaco, Nauyaca Waterfalls, Esterillos Oeste Beach and many more.
 You can take many day trips from Bejuco all within a couple hours drive.

 Read about other similar beaches below!